Campus Recreation Center

 - Phase III: Coliseum Renovation, completed in 1992.
 Provided a combative arts room, a group exercise room, additional basketball/volleyball/badminton courts, and improved men's and women's locker rooms w/ saunas, plus offices and locker rooms for select Nebraska Athletics sports.

 In October 2010, the UNL students passed a referendum (led by Association of Students of the University of Nebraska ASUN) allocating student fees to improve and expand recreational facilities on campus.
 The renovations & new construction were:

-• Expansion of Cardio Zones inside Campus Rec Center (City Campus); opened August 2011.
+- Expansion of Cardio Zones inside Campus Recreation Center (City Campus); opened August 2011.

 - Construction of new Outdoor Adventures Center; opened May 2014.
 The facility is home to Nebraska’s largest indoor climbing gym, the adventure trips & gear rentals, campus bike shop, and adventure-based academic classes & non-credit activities.

-• Renovation & expansion of Strength Training & Conditioning Room inside the Campus Rec Center (City Campus).
+- Renovation & expansion of Strength Training & Conditioning Room inside the Campus Recreation Center (City Campus).
 Opened October 2014.

-• Construction of new Rec & Wellness Center (East Campus) reusing the exterior walls of the East Campus Activities Building.
+- Construction of new Recreation & Wellness Center (East Campus) reusing the exterior walls of the East Campus Activities Building.
 Opened July 2015.
-(The former Activities Building was constructed in 1926 and became a Campus Rec facility in 1977; first strength equipment was added in 1983).
+(The former Activities Building was constructed in 1926 and became a Campus Recreation facility in 1977; the first strength equipment was added in 1983).

 All areas are accessible to people with disabilities.

 The UNL Campus Recreation Center has received the "Outstanding Sports Facility" designation from the National Intramural-Recreational Sports Association.